Matrix Decomposition and Applications: Existence of QR Decomposition via Givens Rotation

+This reverse application of Givens rotations will prove useful in the context of rank-one updates to the QR decomposition (Section~\ref{section:qr-rank-one-changes}). \end{remark}

-From Corollary~\ref{corollary:basis-from-givens} above, for the way to introduce zeros, we could \textbf{rotate} the columns of the matrix to a basis vector $\be_1$ whose entries are all zero except the first entry.
+\paragraph{QR using Givens.} From Corollary~\ref{corollary:basis-from-givens}, we know that we can introduce zeros by {rotating} the columns of a matrix to align with the basis vector $\be_1$.
 Let $\bA=[\ba_1, \ba_2, \ldots, \ba_n] \in \real^{m\times n}$ be the column partition of $\bA$, and let